 If you are more interested in cityscapes, such as buildings or squares, or if you wish to capture trails of light, use long exposures (but only with a tripod).
 Combine it with a narrower aperture to extend your depth of field and obtain a sharper image.
-Choosing your subject in advance will help you to preselect the right shutter speed.
+Choosing your subject in advance for your night city photos will help you to preselect the right shutter speed.

 Get to grips with ISO

 The light sensitivity of an imaging sensor will vary depending on the camera, ranging from 50 up to 1,640,00 ISO.
 The lower the sensitivity, the less your imagining sensor will be sensitive to the light reaching the lens.
 ISO is an indispensable setting whenever you are in the manual mode, and it works in tandem with speed and aperture.

 When you have selected the widest possible aperture (f/1.8, f/2.8, or f/1.4, depending on your lens) and a shutter speed aimed to optimize the quality of your output (1/60s), but you are still dissatisfied with the exposure, you can adjust the ISO, for example by raising it from 200 to 1600 in order to make your sensor 3x as sensitive.

 While most digital cameras easily allow you to crank up the ISO setting, it is worth remembering that the higher the sensitivity the grainier the image is going to be.
 Mastering ISO thus means finding the middle ground with all the other settings in order to obtain the desired output, which is very important for night city photography.

 In many types of photography, such as macrophotography, a tripod is your best friend.
 In low light, when other settings may be difficult to control, a tripod will help you to stabilize your camera.
 It also comes in handy when shooting cityscapes, allowing you to use long exposures, for example.
 When out for night city photography, to avoid shaking the camera when releasing the shutter, use the camera’s timer.